uglymugs/JustNUM/problem-report.md

 ###### Solution

 Just pass `enableReinitialize: true`?
 No!
 There is reportedly [a bug in Redux Form](https://github.com/erikras/redux-form/issues/1901) that breaks validation when passing this prop.
 Instead we dispatch our `clearCaseForm` after the async data has been received to force the form to remount from scratch.
 Ugly.
 It may be that the supposed bug is a phantom, one of many haunting Redux Form's 457 open issues, but we decided not to take the risk.

+#### Promises with Redux-form

+###### Problem

+In theory, Redux-form makes it easy to dispatch actions conditional upon the resolution or rejection of a promise returned by `onSubmit` and other async actions, but there were a few issues in getting this to work:
+- To populate its error object after `onSubmit`, Redux-form needs the returned promise to throw with a special `submissionError` object.
+It turns out that `onSubmitFail` isn’t called with the error thrown in the promise, but with some Redux-form state which is only populated if the promise threw a `submissionError`.
+- The promises returned by `dpd` have no `catch` method (they use `fail` instead).
+- Redux-form’s `asyncValidate` was failing even when returning a resolved promise, and passing even when returning a rejected promise.

+###### Solution

+Where it is necessary to throw a `submissionError` we wrap the promise returned by `dpd` in a Javascript native promise and pipe the argument of the reject handler through a function to convert it into a `submissionError` before passing it to the reject handler.
+Note that it is not possible simply to catch the error and return a `submissionError` as once the error is caught, the promise resolves.
+It would be possible to throw the `submissionError` anew or return `Promise.reject(submissionError)`, but wrapping the whole promise has the added benefit of ensuring that `catch` can be called on it in the future (rather than `fail`).
+We extracted the wrapper into a function called `dpdRun`.

+The weird behaviour of `asyncValidate` is fine as long as you are aware of it.
+Make sure the promise resolves with an object if you want to throw the error, and resolves (or rejects) with `null` if you do not.

+#### Error handling

+###### Problem

+We make use of the error handling built into Redux-form and have implemented some actions and reducers for handling other types of error (for example, from fetching data), but not all which are required.
+We also have no generalised way of responding to the errors that do find their way into the Redux store.

+###### Solution

+We render an `error` component defined inside the case form and dependent on the `error` prop from Redux-form.
+One or two fetching errors are handled ad-hoc in a similar manner.
+In the future, it would make sense to implement a single higher order component that would check for various kinds of error and display the appropriate messages.